clemneo/clemneo.github.io/_posts/2023-02-11-we-found-an-neuron.md

 {% include_relative plotly/patched_neuron_fig.html %}

-We see that Neuron 892 stands out, suggesting that it is largely responsible for the MLP’s contribution to the logit difference.
+We see that patching Neuron 892 recovers 50% of the clean prompt's logit difference, while patching whole layer actually does worse at 49%.

 ## Finding 2: The activation of the "an-neuron" correlates with the " an" token being predicted.